 Written by John Immel,

 Greens are the most common taste in nature.
 Sweet taste was rare before farms and grocery stores.
-What is common easily becomes forgotten, and what is rare increases in value.
-Bitter greens are perhaps the exception to this rule.
+What is common easily becomes forgotten.
+What is rare increases in value.
+So for many, bitter greens have been forgotten.
+The European diet is still rich in bitter taste.
+Lettuce in Europe is far more bitter than in United States grocery stores.
+So what are the health benefits of greens?

 Greens are naturally cleansing.
 Greens are generally bitter and astringent.
 They are stimulating and energizing.
 They are light, cold, dry, rough, mobile, and clear.
 Spring is the best time of year to eat greens.
 In the fall, greens could aggravate Vata body types, and should be cooked well.
 In autumn, mix greens with oils and sweet taste, so that they are nourishing.

-While Pitta has the digestive strength for raw foods, greens should otherwise be cooked well until they are soft.
+While Pitta has the digestive strength for raw foods, those with delicate digestion should cook greens until they are soft.
 Hard to chew is hard to digest!
 For more on the raw versus cooked debate, click here.

 READ MORE ON THIS TOPIC